Faculty & Staff

 Research Interests:

-Development, testing and implementation of innovative, customized employment service models to promote full inclusion and self-determination for people with complex disabilities
+Development, testing and implementation of innovative transition and employment service models and programs to promote competitive employment for people with disabilities.

 Current Research and Training